Whilst two-dimensional images of Saint George slaying the Dragon are almost commonplace, an English medieval image in the round is a different matter.

 There remains a rather sad looking small aperture in the chancel of most early churches.
 These were wall aumbries in which were kept church valuables of particular types : those used in celebration of the Mass.

-This door was used to secure such an aperture and, whilst the number of those now separated from their original position probably is very small, the number surviving in situ most certainly is small.
+This door was used to secure such an aperture and, whilst the number of those now separated from their original position probably is very small, the number surviving in situ most certainly is so.

 The dimensions of the door are 19" in height, 15" in width and a remarkable 21/2" in depth.
 Whilst now gone, the hinges clearly were of a most unusual, security-aiding form.
 Also surprising is that both original locks and keys remain.